zhenglinpan/AnimeInbet/README.md

 Download the data and models as described in the original project.

 ## Fork Improvements
-This fork addresses some major issues found in the original project and allow the testing code run correctly(hopefully).
-It can generate the inbetweening result now with trigging any error.
+This fork addresses some major issues found in the original project and allows the testing code run smoothly(hopefully).
+It can generate the inbetweening result now without triggering any errors.

 ## Usage
 ```python